alexisraca/library-api/README.md

 * Authentication: JWT and bcrypt
 * Serialization: Activemodel Serialziers (:json format)

-To setup the database locally just add your configurations to the `.env` file included in the project
+To setup the database locally just add your configurations to a new `.env` file.
+Use the included `.env.example` in the project

+Create your own keybase using:

+`EDITOR=vim rails credentials:edit`

+ And save the file, this will create a `master.key` file.
+Otherwise the JWT encryption process will fail.

 ```
 bundle install